alexfernandez/alexfernandez.github.io/2024/on-tooling.md

-Over time, the success of software as a paradigm has ensured the rise of infrastructure-as-code, which essentially means treating basic infrastructure (servers, operating systems, installed programs) as code with its own repo and tooling.
+Over time, the success of software as a paradigm has ensured the rise of infrastructure-as-code, which essentially means treating basic infrastructure (servers, operating systems, installed programs) as code with its own repo and tooling around it.
-It is not just different tools, but a very different framework.
+It is not just different packages, but a very different framework.
 The same has happened, to an extent, to data engineering;
-and more of this is sure to happen in the future.
+and more of this is sure to happen in the future: software is, after all, eating the world, and code is a very successful paradigm.

 ## 🐕‍🦺 Dog Fooding

 This curious term comes from the pet food industry, where apparently some owners insisted on [eating your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
-It means that a company that produces a product should use it for everything.
+It means that a company that sells a product should use it for everything.
-The interesting effect is that developers learn the pain that other users have, and become so very interested in improving the tool.
+The interesting effect is that developers learn the pain that other users have, and become so very interested in improving the tools they are selling.
 Making the tech team aware of customer pains can be laborious since it's usually mediated by customer representatives and "customer success" teams.